 - Mastered by Mike Nolte at Eureka Mastering in Portland, Oregon

 - Some recording was done at the beach house in Bay City, Oregon

 - Tammi Browning of Reptaliens: background vocals on Dog Dreams

 - First single "Jet Black" is out now

 - The brilliant "Jet Black" video (see above for video and stills) features analog video effects: "The majority of this video was made in analog with a circuit-bent video synth, a video mixer from the 80s, and a vhs camera.
 After filming, we ran all of it through these things to create a ton of material.
 I then sifted through our clips and cut together the final video adding a couple effects in post.
 We first found out about analog video synthesis on tour.
 I remember being completely blown away!
 I had no idea that videos could feedback the same way that audio does, but in a visual way," says Wils Glade.

-- Album Shadowgraphs is out now in US/Canada on Digital, CD & Cassette
+- Album Shadowgraphs is out now on Digital, CD & Cassette

 - Label: Royal Oakie Records